OscarAstua29/SRE_PATH/WebServer/README.md

         server {
     listen 80;
-    server_name example.com;  # Despite use example.com you can change it to your name
+    server_name example.com;  # Instead of use example.com you can change it to your name

     root /here, write the root of your react-demo directory/react-demo/build; in my case root /react-demo/build) index index.html;